 PSIC 4212: INTERNSHIP IN INDUSTRIAL ORGANIZATIONAL PSYCHOLOGY SEMINAR II, three (3) contact hours per week and 120 hours of practice in the workplace.
-Pre-requisite: PSIC 4211, PSIC 4036.
 The student will apply in his practice the knowledge and skills learned in the specialization courses; will participate in industrial organizational psychology activities in the areas of recruitment, selection, evaluation, training, motivation, team work, conflict management, decision-making, problem solving and research.